Something is happening in Tombstone. I wrote a book about it.

 They say Dale Pruitt died the way he lived: on the clock.

-It was a Tuesday in October, which is the worst kind because it was cold enough to remind you that summer is gone, yet warm enough to make you angry about it.
+It was a Tuesday in October, which is the worst kind of Tuesday cold enough to remind you that summer is gone, warm enough to make you angry about it.
 Dale had been working the overnight shift at the Stop-N-Sip on Route 9 for eleven years.
-Eleven years of mopping floors, watching hot dogs rotate in warmth, arguing with the slushie machine, and observing Tombstone's nightlife shuffle in and out for cigarettes and scratch tickets and the specific kind of shame that only arrives at 2 a.m. when you're buying a family-size bag of cheese puffs alone.
+Eleven years of mopping floors, rotating hot dogs, arguing with the slushie machine, and watching Tombstone's nightlife shuffle in and out for cigarettes and scratch tickets and the specific kind of shame that only arrives at 2 a.m. when you're buying a family-size bag of cheese puffs alone.

 He was good at his job.
 He was patient.
 He had memorized every regular's order and never once judged a single one of them, and that is a kind of sainthood that does not get enough credit.